fansalon/testing_peak_calling_cutntag/README.md

 <img src="https://github.com/fansalon/testing_peak_calling_cutntag/blob/main/results/screenshot_Ndufv1.png" width="1000" height="750"/>

-The bedgraph tracks from the two approaches look quite similar, however, the nfcore-genrated bigwig (light blue) display higher signal than the SEACR GitHub one (light red).
+The bedgraph tracks from the two approaches look quite similar, however, the nfcore-generated bigwig (light blue) display higher signal than the SEACR GitHub one (light red).
 The reason for this is a consequence of how the tracks were generated. nfcore approach worked at the level of each single read (*i.e.*, each pair was counted twice) while the approach suggested by SEACR GitHub worked at the level of pairs (*i.e.*, each pair was counted once).

 We can have a direct proof of this when looking at the peak summit (chr19:4,062,652-4,062,672).